wilhelmtornblom/devops24/examinations/06/README.md

 Is this a good way to handle these types of conditionals?
 What do you think?

+### QUESTION B Answer:
+I think it is a okay way to handle it, my only problem is that it is a little redundant and I can only imagine how annoying it would be to set up for larger ansible playbooks.

 # BONUS QUESTION

 Imagine you had a playbook with hundreds of tasks to be done on several hosts, and each one of these tasks